medo64/Render-CRLF/README.md

 ### Whats improved?

-1. Visibility of EOL is taken from `editor.renderwhitespace` that's conviniently controlled by `View`, `Toogle Render Whitespace`.
+1. Visibility of EOL is taken from `editor.renderwhitespace` that's conveniently controlled by `View`, `Toogle Render Whitespace`.

 2. Configuration is dynamically updated upon setting change.